 The fringe tree belongs to the Olive family and is a small multi-stemmed tree or shrub growing 25-30 feet tall with oblong leaves 3-8 inches long.
 It also features clusters of fragrant white flowers with four fringe-like petals in the spring.
 Birds and small animals love the deep blue olive shaped fruits that develop in late summer.
-Dried roots and crushed bark were used by Native Americans to treat skin inflammations, sores and wounds.

 Also known as black birch and water birch.